UoB-Technical-Services/bomnado/CONTRIBUTING.md

 ## Questions or ideas?
 Open an [issue](/issues) to ask questions about why things have been done if you think they could be improved.
 We adopt a [Chesterton's Fence](https://en.wiktionary.org/wiki/Chesterton%27s_fence) mentality when developing: don't assume something should be removed if you don't understand why it's there to begin with.

+## GitHub Container Registry

+Tagging a commit on the `main` branch with a version — e.g. `v0.19.0` — will trigger an optional action that pushes the Bomnado Docker image to the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+Future deployments may be more efficient if they use images from here instead of building from source.